nicatvalizada/Personal-Website-Example/README.md

 <h1>Personal Website Example<h1/>

-This is a simple personal portfolio website built using only HTML and CSS.
-It includes sections for Profile and Skills.
+  <P> This is a simple personal portfolio website built using only HTML and CSS.
+It includes sections for Profile and Skills.<p/>